 - Ability for employees to roll in funds from other qualified plans

-- Coming Soon!
-Online Loan Request Submission
+- Online Loan Request Submission

 Wage and Contribution Reporting Updates, click here to learn more.

-Coming Soon!
 Defined Contribution Plan Enhancements

 Elapsed time looks at only the date of hire and date of termination.
 Example: If Joe Smith hires into a municipality on 10/1/2013 and terminates on 10/5/2014, he would receive one year of service.
 If Joe were to terminate on 9/15/2014, he would not receive a year of service.
 This option is designed to be an administrative efficiency for employers as they do not need to track hours.
 It is important to note that with elapsed time, part-time employees would be eligible to receive a full year of service in the above mentioned example once meeting one year of active employment.

-MERS can also now accommodate "hours reported" methodology.
+MERS can also accommodate the "hours reported" methodology.
 Hours methodology requires the plan to track the actual hours worked by employees.
 Once employees have worked the required hours they are credited with a year of service.
 The hours required to obtain a year of service are outlined in the adoption agreement but are typically set to 1,000 hours within the calendar year (other variations available).
 Example: If Joe Smith is hired on 10/1/2013 and terminates on 9/15/2014, assuming he worked 250 hours in 2013 and 1200 hours in 2014, he would receive one year of service because he obtained 1,000 hours in 2014.
 However, if Joe worked 250 in 2013 and 500 in 2014 he would not receive a year of service because he failed to reach 1,000 hours*.